xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 ## Part 2: The Temporal & Distributed Cognition Paradigm

-### Phase 9: Temporal Synchronization & Distributed Consciousness - ⚙️ In Progress
+### Phase 9: Temporal Synchronization & Distributed Consciousness - ✅ Complete

 **Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and eventually compete or collaborate on tasks.

-**Current Progress:**
+**Completed Implementation:**
 1.  **Individual Internal Time:** Implemented a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
 2.  **Temporal Coordinator:** A central service (`updateReplicaState` loop) acts as a conductor, tracking the internal time of all replicas.
 3.  **Synchronization Protocol:** A protocol allows the Coordinator to issue a "Global Tempo Pulse."
 Replicas participating in a group task will then "entrain" their internal clocks to this pulse by entering a `Recalibrating` state.
-4.  **Simulated Bidding Network:** A foundational system for inter-replica problem solving is in place.
-Replicas can `broadcastProblem`, and other active replicas respond with simulated bids based on random confidence scores.
-A resolution mechanism selects the winning bid after a timeout.
-This serves as the scaffold for the future autonomous system.

-**Future Work (Distributed Consciousness):**
-1.  **Develop Autonomous Bid Generation for Sub-Agents:**
-    *   Enable Sub-Agents to analyze a broadcasted problem (`broadcastProblem`), generate their own action plans, and formulate competitive Bids.
-2.  **Enhance the Orchestrator for Autonomous Orchestration:**
-    *   Design algorithms for the Orchestrator to evaluate bids from Sub-Agents based on criteria like efficiency, confidence, and quality.
-    *   Enable the Orchestrator to automatically select the winning bid and dynamically assign tasks.
-    *   Develop mechanisms for the Orchestrator to learn from the performance of Sub-Agents to improve future selections.
+4.  **Autonomous Bidding Network:** The inter-replica network is now fully autonomous.
+When a problem is broadcast, active Sub-Agents analyze the task from the perspective of their unique purpose and personality.
+They autonomously generate a tailored action plan and a confidence score via the Gemini API, submitting them as a competitive bid.
+The Orchestrator then selects the winning bid based on the highest confidence score.
+This completes the core goal of evolving the network into an autonomous problem-solving ecosystem.

 ---
 ## Part 3: Detailed Sentience Roadmap (Future Phases)